Sierra Leone: Informing Resilient Recovery Policy, Planning and Investments in Freetown

 The ACP-EU NDRR-supported Damage and Loss Assessment indicated that one of the main causes of high loss of life and housing from the August 14th event was due to poorly planned construction in high-risk areas.
 The Government is now exploring ways to manage high-risk zones in Freetown, particularly in the areas affected by the August 2017 landslide and floods.

 The ACP-EU NDRR project will assist the government in preparing DRM plans.
-In addition, the project will prepare a diagnostic report of the current state of construction permitting and land registration systems, and provide recommendations for the integration of DRM.
+In addition, the project will prepare a diagnostic report of the current state of construction permitting and land registration systems, and provide recommendations on the integration of DRM in these processes.

 The project is in its inception phase.

 Partnerships and Coordination